QwertyMcQwertz/debunkr.org-dashboard/README.md

 **Scroll with Scrutiny.**

-The debunkr.org Dashboard is a Chrome extension that helps you analyze suspicious content on the web using AI-powered analysis.
+The debunkr.org Dashboard is a browser extension that helps you analyze suspicious content on the web using AI-powered analysis.
 Simply highlight text on any website, right-click, and let our egalitarian AI analyze it for bias, manipulation, and power structures.

+**Compatible with:** Chrome, Edge, Brave, Opera, and other Chromium-based browsers

+> **Note:** This extension uses Manifest V3 and is optimized for Chromium-based browsers.
+Firefox compatibility would require additional modifications for Manifest V2.

 ## ✨ What You Can Do